voyageeyewear/goeye/PHASE_4_DASHBOARD_SUCCESS.md

 ### **Phase 4 is COMPLETE!** 🚀

 The admin dashboard is fully built, tested, and ready for use.
-It provides a professional, elegant interface for managing the Eyejack Flutter app content in real-time.
+It provides a professional, elegant interface for managing the Goeye Flutter app content in real-time.

 ### **What We Achieved**:
 1. ✅ Built professional React dashboard